DAY 4: Your Brain Loves Shortcuts

 Mistakenly label everything as a danger and don’t see opportunities (I.e Run away from success at the first sign of danger)

-Daily Meditation: Journaling
+Day 4 Meditation: Journaling

 Stress will hit us every day at some point or another, its just a fact of life.
-But the stress need to go somewhere and journaling is one of the best ways to release that stress.
+But the stress needs to go somewhere and journaling is one of the best ways to release that stress.
 If your emotional brain comes in contact with a small stressor, it will continue to try and get your attention until you do something about it.
 Journaling is that “something.”
 Otherwise the voice of your emotional brain will just get louder and louder until you address the problem.
 The brain doesn’t care so much about the problem getting solved right away, just that its being addressed.
 Writing your thoughts down on paper lets the emotional brain blow off some steam.

 FACT: Zebras don’t get stress ulcers.